 The Three Energy Systems

-There are three main energy systems which are of importance to us, these are;
+There are three main energy systems that are of importance to us, these are;

 - The Glycolytic System (Anaerobic system)